$F$-factors in hypergraphs via absorption: Introduction

 \section{Introduction}

-Given graphs $G$ and $F$, an \emph{$F$-factor} (or \emph{perfect $F$-tiling}) in~$G$ is a spanning subgraph consisting of vertex disjoint copies of~$F$.
-Clearly, $G$ contains an $F$-factor only if $|F|$ divides~$|G|$.
+Given graphs $G$ and $F$, an \emph{$F$-factor} (or \emph{perfect $F$-tiling}) in~$G$ is a spanning subgraph consisting of vertex-disjoint copies of~$F$.
+Clearly, if $G$ contains an $F$-factor then $|V(F)|$ divides~$|V(G)|$.
 Given an integer $t$ and a graph $G$ of order $n$ with $t|n$, we would like to know the minimum degree threshold that guarantees a $K_t$-factor in~$G$.
-Notice that the minimum degree must be at least $(t-1)n/t$ by considering a complete $t$-partite graph with partition classes $V_1$, \dots, $V_t$ with $|V_1| = n/t-1$, $|V_t| = n/t+1$ and $|V_i| = n/t$ for $1<i<t$.
+Note that the minimum degree must be at least $(t-1)n/t$ by considering a complete $t$-partite graph with partition classes $V_1, \dots, V_t$ with $|V_1| = n/t-1$, $|V_t| = n/t+1$ and $|V_i| = n/t$ for $1<i<t$.
 In fact, $\delta(G) \ge (t-1)n/t$ suffices.
 For $t=2$, this can be easily verified using Dirac's Theorem~\cite{MR0047308}.
 Corr\'{a}di and Hajnal~\cite{MR0200185} proved the case for $t=3$.
 All remaining cases $t \ge 4$ can be verified by a classical theorem of Hajnal and Szemer\'{e}di~\cite{MR0297607}.
 In this paper, we ask the same question for hypergraphs.